-November is the time of year when the procrastinating catches up to us.
+October is the time of year when the procrastinating catches up to us.
 The big projects we avoided all summer stare us in the face.
 Do nothing, and you risk a summer wasted pulling epoxy from your hair instead of sailing.
-If your boat is 20 years old or older, a fuel tank replacement-a bear of a project, even in ideal circumstances-might be that project youre postponing.
-If it is, well, youre in luck, because weve got a fair bit of information to help guide you through the process.
+If your boat is 20 years old or older, a fuel tank replacement—a bear of a project, even in ideal circumstances-might be that project you’re postponing.
+If it is, well, you’re in luck, because we’ve got a fair bit of information to help guide you through the process.

-Marine consultant and technical writer Steve D’Antonio did an extensive article for us on tank replacement in the May 2007 issue of Practical Sailor.
+Several years ago, marine consultant and technical writer Steve D’Antonio did an extensive article for us on this topic, Diesel Fuel Tank Replacement.
 The following excerpt from that article deals explicitly with aluminum, but there are other options.

 Aluminum is PSs replacement fuel tank material choice for most installations.
 It is easy to work with, readily available, comparatively inexpensive, light, strong, and corrosion resistant, although far from corrosion-proof.
 There are some prerequisites when selecting aluminum for fuel tank fabrication, and some important installation details that must be followed.

 The alloy used must be 5052, 5083, or 5086 series and a minimum of .09 inches thick.
 This gauge is ABYC approved, however, 1/8-inch (.125 inches) is preferable, and 1/4-inch (.25 inches) should be considered for extreme applications, such as bilge installations or where maximum durability and longevity is sought.
 Every fraction of an inch of wall thickness will buy more years of life, particularly if the installation is less than perfect.